ryanorsinger/101-exercises-js/README.md

-# 101 Exercises for Python Fundamentals
+# 101 Exercises for JS

 ## Rationale
-101 Exercises exists as a self-test tool for learning Python fundamentals including data types, operators, and writing user defined fuctions.
-There are also exercises for practicing with collections such as lists, dictionaries, and sets.
+101 Exercises exists as a self-test tool for learning JS fundamentals including data types, operators, and writing user defined fuctions.
+There are also exercises for practicing with collections such as arrays, objects, and arrays of objects.

-## Using 101 Exercises online (no setup/install since it's hosted)
+## Quick Start
-1. Create an account on Kaggle.com
+1. Create yourself an account on Glitch.com
-2. Go to https://www.kaggle.com/ryanorsinger/101-exercises and click "Copy and Edit" to make your own account.
+2. Click on the fish icon in the upper right and select "Remix on Glitch" to make your own copy
-3. As you complete exercises, click "Commit" to save your work.
-4. For more directions, see https://www.kaggle.com/ryanorsinger/101-exercises

-## Using 101 Exercises locally (will run faster and load quicker)
-- Download the .zip of this repository or do `git clone git@github.com:ryanorsinger/101-exercises.git`
-- `101-exercises.ipynb` is the interactive Jupyter notebook.
-If you need assistance installing Jupyter, visit https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/
-- `101-exercises.py` is the Python script containing the same instructions and assertions (in case you prefer a .py script)
+3. Use Glitch.com as your editor

+## Orientation
+- `index.html` is the page that runs all the JS contained in `101-exercises.js`
+- Open the JavaScript console in Firefox or Chrome.
+F12 usually works.
+- Start writing solutions inside of 101-exercises.js in the editor.
+- Refresh `index.html` to re-run any new changes from 101-exercises.js

+## Rationale
+- 101 Exercises exists to help learners gain deep practice with fundamentals, operators, syntax, and converting problems in English to solutions in JS.
+- The best way to learn how to program is write programs.
+Each exercise is a tiny little program.
+- Expect to do a tremendous amount of search engine searches, make many mistakes, and try again.
+This is all part of programming.
+Take breaks.

+## Resources
+- <a href="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps" target="_blank">JS First Steps</a>
+- <a href="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks" target="_blank">JS Building Blocks</a>
+- <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions" target="_blank">Functions reference</a>
+- <a href="https://eloquentjavascript.net/" target="_blank">First chapters of Eloquent JavaScript</a>